MetaCell/NetPyNE-UI/README.md

 A script with a set of tools can be found at /utilities/gitall.py.
 These are some examples of how to use it:
 ```
   python gitall.py branches: print current branch of each repo

   python gitall.py checkout <branch> : checkout <branch> on each repo

   python gitall.py pull: execute git pull on each repo

   python gitall.py fetch <remote> <branch> : execute git fetch on each repo

   python gitall.py status: execute git status on each repo
 ```

-Any change to python code will be automatically deploy.
+Any change to python code will be automatically deployed.
 However, for js code we will have to build the js sources.
 There are two options either you run:
 ```
 npm run build-dev-noTest
 ```